NxPKG/khulnasoft-docs/content/support/Troubleshooting/HTTP Status Codes/4xx Client Error.md

 Client has sent too many requests in the specified amount of time according to the server.
 Often known as "rate-limiting".
 Server may respond with information allowing the requester to retry after a specific period of time.

-Cloudflare will generate and send this status code when a request is being [rate limited](https://www.cloudflare.com/rate-limiting/).
+Khulnasoft will generate and send this status code when a request is being [rate limited](https://www.Khulnasoft.com/rate-limiting/).
 If visitors to your site are receiving these error codes, you will be able to see this in the [Rate Limiting Analytics](/waf/reference/legacy/old-rate-limiting/#analytics).

 ### **451 Unavailable For Legal Reason (**[**RFC7725**](https://tools.ietf.org/html/rfc7725)**)**